nikitavoloboev/data/productivity/flow/Rules.md

 ## Releasing workflows with OneUpdater
 - don't forget to update version number and then also commit the workflow so info.plist on GitHub has the latest version

-## Research
-- have pen and paper always with me

 ## Making Anki cards
 - don't make a card of a fact or something that you can easily look up